avdhootu27/swerve-teleop-simulation/README.md

 ## Steps to implement teleop in simulation -
 1. You need Ubuntu 20.04 and ros noetic.
 2. Download ros_controllers package from [here](https://github.com/MarkNaeem/ros_controllers) from noetic-devel branch because this controller is developed in ros-noetic.
 Solve catkin_make errors (if any).
 3. Create your own urdf.
-I have added a custom made urdf 'swerve_description' in this repository.
+I have added a custom made urdf 'swerve_description' in this repository and also added whole cad in .stl format.
 I extracted that urdf from Autodesk Fusion360.
 Add your package in same workspace in which you have downloded ros_controller package.
 4. Add robotNamespace and robotSimType parameters in gazebo_ros_control plugin (if not present)
     ```
       <gazebo>